Lacrymology/states/memcache/doc/metrics.rst

 main.rusage_system
 ~~~~~~~~~~~~~~~~~~

-Number of system time in seconds for this :doc:`Memcached </memcache/doc/index>` instance process.
+Number of system time in seconds for this :doc:`/memcache/doc/index` instance process.

 main.rusage_user
 ~~~~~~~~~~~~~~~~

-Number of user time in seconds for this :doc:`Memcached </memcache/doc/index>` instance process.
+Number of user time in seconds for this :doc:`/memcache/doc/index` instance process.

 main.threads
 ~~~~~~~~~~~~

-Number of threads used by the current :doc:`Memcached </memcache/doc/index>` server process.
+Number of threads used by the current :doc:`/memcache/doc/index` server process.

 main.total_connections
 ~~~~~~~~~~~~~~~~~~~~~~